the-red-feather/thesis/P1/thesis-context-definition.md

 # Problem Statement

 ## Problem 1 : Client-side geoprocessing is underdeveloped

+> [Ken] client-side geo-proceesing is 'not researched', instead of underdeveloped.
+In literature & pratise.
+If you say underdeveloped -> answer is develop. so if you say underresearched -> answer is research.

 Geodata processing client-side in a browser is very underdeveloped.
 This is a huge inhibition for many applications.
 Client-side geoprocessing offers tremendous potential:
  - Users will never have to install anything except a web-browser.
     - This will make geoprocessing more accessible & operational to a large, non-geodata expert audience.
 It allows more people to do more things with geodata, and reach more interesting